A list of questions and answers specifically for parents and families of our students

 A. The first step is to submit the Free Application for Federal Student Aid (FAFSA)

-with the UNH federal school code (001397), by the UNH priority deadline, March 1.
+with the University of New Haven federal school code (001397), by the University priority

+deadline, March 1.
 Families should file the FAFSA at www.fafsa.ed.gov.
-Once the FAFSA is completed with the UNH federal school code indicated on the application,
+Once the FAFSA is completed with the University federal school code indicated on

-it will be sent to UNH from the federal processing center.
+the application, it will be sent to the University of New Haven from the federal processing

 In addition, all new students and current students selected for verification by the